Miami University Middletown: Academics

 Miami University Middletown is a small, primarily nonresidential teaching university with a focus on undergraduate studies.
 The College of Liberal Arts and Applied Science is an academic division of Miami University housed entirely at Miami University Hamilton and consists of twelve academic departments.
 The university offers 31 majors and 10 minors.

 Athletics

 Miami University Middletown is home of the Miami Middletown ThunderHawks.
 The ThunderHawks field competitive teams in women's basketball, volleyball; baseball, and basketball for men.
 Miami Middletown participates in the United States Collegiate Athletic Association with other regional campuses of Ohio universities including the Miami University Hamilton Harriers.
+As of 2026, Miami University Middletown has announced that all athletic programs will be discontinued following the conclusion of their upcoming seasons.